rsync - Synchronize content of two buckets/directories

 Checksum Validation And Failure Handling

 At the end of every upload or download, the gsutil rsync command validates that the checksum of the source file/object matches the checksum of the destination file/object.
-If the checksums do not match, gsutil will delete the invalid copy and print a warning message.
+If the checksums do not match, gsutil deletes the invalid copy and print a warning message.
 This very rarely happens, but if it does, please contact firstname.lastname@example.org.

 Change Detection Algorithm